NVIDIA/aistore/authn/README.md

 {"token": "eyJhbGciOiJI.eyJjcmVkcyI.T6r6790"}

 ```
-4. The user adds the token for every DFC request to a proxy or a target (list bucket example)
+4. The user adds the token for every AIStore request to a proxy or a target (list bucket example)

 ```
 $ curl -L  http://localhost:8080/v1/buckets/bucketname -X GET \